On the Cult of Personality and Its Consequences: Speech

 The public session of the 20th Congress had come to a formal end on 24 February 1956, when word was spread to delegates to return to the Great Hall of the Kremlin for an additional "closed session" to which journalists, guests and delegates from "fraternal parties" from outside the Soviet Union were not invited.
 Special passes were issued to those eligible to participate, with an additional 100 former party members, who had been recently released from the Soviet prison camp network, added to the assembly to add moral effect.

 Premier Nikolai Bulganin, chairman of the Council of Ministers of the Soviet Union and then an ally of Khrushchev, called the session to order and immediately yielded the floor to Khrushchev, who began his speech shortly after midnight on 25 February.
 For the next four hours, Khrushchev delivered "On the Cult of Personality and Its Consequences" before stunned delegates.
 Several people became ill during the tense report and had to be removed from the hall.

 Khrushchev read from a prepared report, and no stenographic record of the closed session was kept.
 No questions or debate followed Khrushchev's presentation and delegates left the hall in a state of acute disorientation.
 The same evening, the delegates of foreign communist parties were called to the Kremlin and given the opportunity to read the prepared text of the Khrushchev speech, which was treated as a top secret state document.

 On 1 March, the text of the Khrushchev speech was distributed in printed form to senior Central Committee functionaries.
 That was followed, on 5 March, by a reduction of the document's secrecy classification from "Top Secret" to "Not for Publication".
 The Party Central Committee ordered that Khrushchev's Report be read at all gatherings of Communist and Komsomol local units, with non-party activists invited to attend the proceedings.
-Therefore, the "Secret Speech" was read publicly at literally thousands of meetings, making the colloquial name of the document something of a misnomer.
+Therefore, the "Secret Speech" was read publicly at thousands of meetings, making the colloquial name of the document something of a misnomer.
 The full text was officially published in the Soviet press in 1989.